nstjean05/Obsidian-Vault/PHIL 105/4-Sentence Logical Analyses.md

 Animals can create signs to communicate.
 Therefore animals can reason.
 ##### Part 6
+An unusual claim that Descartes makes, which may say a lot about him, is that taking on assistants/pupils to do a task will never be as useful as doing it yourself.
+I took problem with this, as clearly after a time, the students will catch up and the teacher would be able to multiply his efficiency many fold.
+In Descartes' context, of generating ideas, I can see how this may be an ineffective process.
+He explains how an idea is much more useful if you had to struggle to gain understanding of it (p.
+58), and so giving someone the answers would be futile for their education.
+However, I think that it is still important and useful to teach and train other to do as you do.
+Even if the master dies before their student
 ### Meditations, René Descartes
 ##### Meditation I